Presidency of Rodrigo Duterte: National identification system

 According to Duterte, transactions would be simpler and faster through the use of a national identity system.
 On August 6, 2018, he signed into law the Philippine Identification System Act (PhilSys Law), seeking to integrate government IDs into a single identification card for all citizens and foreign residents in the country.
 On February 14, 2022, he issued an executive order institutionalizing the national ID card as sufficient proof of identity and age in all forms of transactions, eliminating the need to present additional identity documents.

-The PhilSys project gained public support, but its implementation was delayed by pandemic restrictions and management issues and within the Bangko Sentral ng Pilipinas.
+The PhilSys project gained public support, but its implementation was delayed by pandemic restrictions and management issues within the Bangko Sentral ng Pilipinas.
 By June 2022, 66.48 million Filipinos have completed the Step 2 registration process involving validation of supporting documents and biometric captures, while the Philippine Statistics Authority delivered 11.53 million ID cards to registrants through the Philippine Postal Corporation.